noaione/yuusha-shoukan-ln/sources/v13/chapter1.md

 pants of the same color, clothing that I prepared for her for the Six Kings Festival, Anima ran up to me with a gentle smile.

 [I’m sorry I’m late.
-I’m glad that I could meet u—ßFueehh?!]
+I’m glad that I could meet u—Bfueehh?!]

 [Anima!]